pjd199/adventus/README.md

 # adventus

-_Adventus_ is a command line utility (CLI) for downloading puzzle input files for Advent of Code (AOC).
+_adventus_ is a command line utility (CLI) for downloading puzzle input files for Advent of Code (AOC).
 File can also be accesses within the code using the fetch function.